-- recommending the appointment of the independent auditor to the general meeting of shareholders; - the appointment, compensation, retention and oversight of any accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit services; - pre-approving the audit services and non-audit services to be provided by our independent auditor before the auditor is engaged to render such services; - evaluating the independent auditor's qualifications, performance and independence, and presenting its conclusions to the full supervisory board on at least an annual basis; - reviewing and discussing with the board of directors and the independent auditor the audit plan as well as our annual audited financial statements and quarterly financial statements prior to the filing of the respective annual and quarterly reports; - reviewing our compliance with laws and regulations, including major legal and regulatory initiatives and also reviewing any major litigation or investigations against us that may have a material impact on our financial statements; - reviewing internal audit results, including the effectiveness of the design and operation of our internal controls: - reviewing the operation of and our compliance with our code of ethics; and - approving or ratifying any related person transaction (as defined in our related person transaction policy) in accordance with our related person transaction policy and reviewing potential conflicts of interest involving our directors.
+- recommending the appointment of the independent auditor to the general meeting of shareholders: - the appointment, compensation, retention and oversight of any accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit services; - pre-approving the audit services and non-audit services to be provided by our independent auditor before the auditor is engaged to render such services; - evaluating the independent auditor's qualifications, performance and independence, and presenting its conclusions to the full supervisory board on at least an annual basis; - reviewing and discussing with the board of directors and the independent auditor the audit plan as well as our annual audited financial statements and quarterly financial statements prior to the filing of the respective annual and quarterly reports; - reviewing our compliance with laws and regulations, including major legal and regulatory initiatives and also reviewing any major litigation or investigations against us that may have a material impact on our financial statements;

+- reviewing internal audit results, including the effectiveness of the design and operation of our internal controls; - reviewing the operation of and our compliance with our code of ethics; and - approving or ratifying any related person transaction (as defined in our related person transaction policy) in accordance with our related person transaction policy and reviewing potential conflicts of interest involving our directors.

 During the fiscal year to which this report relates, our audit committee met eight times in order to carry out its responsibilities.
-The main items discussed at those meetings related to quarterly financial statements and external auditor engagement.
+The main items discussed at those meetings related to annual and quarterly financial statements, budgetary planning, financial forecast information, development & risk management of R&D projects and external auditor report & engagement.